|

 like she's singing right into your ear.
 It's the sound her friends

 and family have heard before, but it wasn't on her records."
+The production

 of Troccoli's new CD, "Glory of Love," is the latest phase